wincent/masochist/content/blog/ragel-wins-fatality.md

 So what are we seeing here?
 8.24 seconds to tokenize 352 megabytes of input text, which equates to roughly 42.72 megabytes per second on my lowly iMac with its 1.86 GHz Intel Core Duo.

-Here's the [initial version](http://git.wincent.com/wikitext.git?a=blob;f=experimental/wikitext_ragel.rl;h=5ab1e2787129acac1d8706fcd53047a4fffd242f;hb=refs/heads/ragel) of the Ragel scanner (although it may have evolved somewhat by the time you read this).
-As you can see, moving to Ragel comes at a small cost: you're running much "closer to the metal" and concerning yourself with pointers and token structures and the like.
+Moving to Ragel comes at a small cost: you're running much "closer to the metal" and concerning yourself with pointers and token structures and the like.
 In a sense this is one of the things I most like about Ragel; I can actually see what it's doing and control it in every aspect: it's enigma-free.

 But the cost brings a benefit too.
 Check out the corresponding numbers for the ANTLR scanner: